sea-of-stuff/sos/README.md

     |-- sos-experiments     // Code with configurations files for the experiments
     |-- experiments         // Scripts to analyse experiments results
                             // + datasets and contexts used for the experiments
+                            // + Results are written here, under the output (local) or remote (distributed exp) folders
     |-- sos-instrument      // Instrumentation code.
 Useful to get results for the experiments.
     |-- scripts             // A bunch of useful scripts
     |-- README.md           // This README file